Intel shares slip on worries of data center losses to rival AMD

-(Reuters) - Intel Corp (INTC.O) shares fell more than 6 percent on Friday, after the chipmaker’s upbeat results were overshadowed by concerns that Advanced Micro Devices Inc (AMD.O) may be chiseling off market share from its high-margin data center business.
+July 27 (Reuters) - Intel Corp shares fell more than 6 percent on Friday, after the chipmaker’s upbeat results were overshadowed by concerns that Advanced Micro Devices Inc may be chiseling off market share from its high-margin data center business.

 The company’s profit and revenue beat Wall Street targets, but double-digit growth in its data center chip business fell short of analysts’ expectations and disappointed investors.